 Infant Mental Health Practice: Parent/Child Relationships will be taken in conjunction with an internship in an infant mental health setting.
 Individual clinical supervision will be provided throughout the internship year and will offer a uniquely supportive learning relationship in which to integrate theory and practice.
-Further, students will undertake an integrative project, which will build their capacity to bring a relationship-based approach to their own and to other settings.
+Further, students will individually design and complete an integrative leadership project, which will build their capacity to bring a relationship-based approach to both their own and other settings.